mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 ![Sword offset socket]({{ '/assets/images/posts/static-mesh-sockets/09-sword-offset-socket.png' | relative_url }})

 We then use the inverse transform of this socket to apply an appropriate offset.
 Why the *inverse* transform?
-Since want the offset socket to overlap the parent socket we must offset the entire mesh in the *opposite* direction.
+Since we want the offset socket to overlap the parent socket we must offset the entire mesh in the *opposite* direction.
 Hence the naming `Socket.Offset`.
+Since static mesh sockets are relative to the origin of the mesh (i.e. in component space) we can directly apply their transforms as an offset to the owning mesh component.

 ![Blueprint sword attachment offset socket manual]({{ '/assets/images/posts/static-mesh-sockets/10-blueprint-sword-attachment-offset-socket-manual.png' | relative_url }})